Gioacchino de Gemmis: The Altamuran Revolution

 Gioacchino de Gemmis distinguished himself for his authentic pastoral spirit and showed courage and unexpected mental openness.
 He always supported Altamuran people, first taking part in the planting ceremony of the Liberty Tree in the main square of the city (piazza del Mercato, today called piazza Duomo) and then ordering a Te Deum to be played that same evening inside Altamura Cathedral.

 During the clashes he went to Ruffo himself, asking in vain to forgive rioters and risking his life in doing this.
 Unlike what happened to Raffaele Vecchioni and the two engineers Vinci and Olivieri, Gioacchino de Gemmis was allowed to return.

-Being him from Terlizzi, another of his greatest merits was helping the refugees who had fled Altamura on the night of 9 May 1799, after the fall of the city, to be allowed in Terlizzi.
+Being him from Terlizzi, he helped the refugees who had fled Altamura on the night of 9 May 1799, after the fall of the city, to be allowed in Terlizzi.